Skip to: Admission, Funding, or Requirements

 full-time, supported students in the first four years of our Ph.D.

-In addition, many of our students successfully compete for a variety of departmental,
+The above financial aid numbers reflect that most of our students successfully compete for a variety of departmental,

 College, and external fellowships and grants that provide generous stipends

 for dissertation research and for the final stages of dissertation writing.